nextflow-io/nextflow/docs/operator.rst

 Finally, a filtering condition can be defined by using any a boolean `predicate`.
-A predicate is expressed by a :ref:`closure <script-closure>` retuning a boolean value.
+A predicate is expressed by a :ref:`closure <script-closure>` returning a boolean value.
 For example the following fragment shows how filter a channel emitting numbers so that the `odd` values are returned::

     Channel